What is Vibram? The philosophy behind its yellow logo

 However, this also proves that the sole will last a long time.

-If the brand offers resoling (sole replacement), you can have your shoes restored by replacing the soles.
+If the brand offers resoling (shoe sole replacement), you can have the shoes refurbished by replacing the soles.
+This gives you a sense of the "manufacturing philosophy" that assumes shoes will be worn for a long time.

-I can't go back to soft shoes anymore
+I can't go back to soft shoes

-At first, I thought the stiffness made them "uncomfortable to wear," but now I feel it gives me "stability."
+At first, I thought the stiffness made them "uncomfortable to wear," but now I feel it as "stability."
+The feeling of gripping the ground firmly is addictive.

 Even on days when I walk for long periods of time, such as at festivals or on business trips, my feet feel much less tired.